 Award-winning South African music producer Helmut Meijer discovered his exceptional talent for music and technology surprisingly late in his life.
-Even though music was clearly in his genes, with his father having been a concert organist and improvisor, and his mother a concert pianist, he only developed an interest in playing a musical instrument when he was 17 years old, and he only considered music as a career choice after completing a BSc degree at Stellenbosch University (SU).
+Even though music was clearly in his genes, with his father having been a concert organist and improvisor, and his mother a concert pianist, he developed an interest in playing a musical instrument when he was only 17 years old, and he considered music as a career choice only after completing a BSc degree at Stellenbosch University (SU).

 “As a child growing up in Oudtshoorn, I was always surrounded by music, but it was never forced on me and I grew up as a normal boy who spent a lot of time in the outdoors.
 When I finally started taking piano lessons at the age of 17, I progressed very quickly.
-And yet, I decided to study for a BSc degree at Maties and major in Geography.”
+And yet, I decided to study for a BSc degree at Maties and major in geography.”

 It was his time at SU, however, that sealed his fate.
 “I discovered the wonderful Conservatorium and its practice rooms where music students would practise for hours.
 Whenever I had the opportunity, I would slip into any unoccupied practice room I could find to play the piano and improve my own skills.
 I became such a familiar face that people started to believe that I was a music student myself,” he laughs.

 Helmut’s talent and keen interest in music soon drew the attention of the music staff.
 “When I was in my third year of BSc, I had a conversation with Prof Ria Smit, a lecturer at the music department, who told me about a brand-new master’s degree in music technology that they were planning to launch the following year.
 She believed that my love for music combined with my analytical mind and interest in technology made me a perfect candidate for the course; and encouraged me to apply.”